vuepress/core/docs/reference/plugin/register-components.md

 - Details:

-  An absolute path of the components directory.
+  Absolute path to the components directory.

   Files in this directory which are matched with [componentsPatterns](#componentspatterns) will be registered as Vue components automatically.